 By being here, we can see that you’re progressing toward the right path (programmatic video advertising).
 A study by Forbes and IPG Media Lab found that consumers are twice as likely to remember a video ad (or any branded content) than a display ad (a banner image).

 Besides, users are more diversified than ever.
-Buyers can’t close a deal with a handful of premium publishers to cover the entire market.
-As premium publishers are continually exploring paywalls and newsletter options, the probability of running a video on premium placements is still in question.
+Buyers can’t close deals with a handful of premium publishers to cover the entire market.
+As premium publishers continually explore paywalls and newsletter options, the probability of running a video on premium placements is still in question.
 We believe it’s time for you to jump right in.

 As the name implies, the programmatic video is the video impressions or video ads traded programmatically with the help of SSPs, DSPs, and Ad Exchanges.
 It requires the same set of technologies and infrastructure as programmatic display advertising.